yoshidasala/Pets_Exercise/README.md

 When you submit your work, you should also submit a short screen recording, no more than 1 minute in length.
 You do not need to narrate, but you should open your React Dev Tools and show off the following features:

-- Changing the state of a SinglePet (without clicking anything)
+- Changing the state of a SinglePet
 - Changing the props of PetList
 - _Optional:_ Anything else that you found useful!